Teodoro Locsin Sr.: Personal life

 He was married to his wife, Rosario, and had three sons, Henry, Ramon and Teodoro Jr., former publisher and editor of the newspaper The Philippines Today.

 Death

-Teodoro Locsin Sr. died from cancer on January 22, 2000 at Makati Medical Center in Makati, a suburb of Metro Manila.
+Teodoro Locsin Sr. died from cancer on January 21, 2000, at Vicente Sotto - Medical Center in Cebu City, a suburb of Cebu.
 Locsin had cancer of the colon that had spread to his liver as well as other illnesses associated with old age, his family said.